-Expenditures reported in the schedule of expenditures of federal awards are reported on the modified accrual basis.
+Expenditures reported in the schedule of expenditures of federal awards are reported on the modified accrual basis of accounting, except for subrecipient expenditures, which are recorded on cash basis.
 Expenditures are recognized when they become a demand on current available financial resources.
 The City's summary of significant accounting policies is presented in Note 1 in the City's basic financial statements.